rydmike/flex_seed_scheme/README.md

 #### FlexTones Modifier `monochromeSurfaces()`

-A new `FlexTones` modifier in FSS version 3.0.0 is `monochromeSurfaces()`.
+A `FlexTones` modifier available in FSS version 3.0.0 and later.
 It can be applied to any predefined or custom `FlexTones` to make all the surface colors monochrome and use pure greyscale for the neutral and neutral variant tonal palettes.
 Surface colors will then have no color tint from their own key color or from the primary seed key color.
 For those tired of tinted surface colors in Material-3, this is a useful helper.

 The surface colors made monochrome by `monochromeSurfaces()` are:
 * `surface`, `onSurface`, `surfaceContainer`, `onSurfaceVariant`
 * `surfaceContainerHighest`, `surfaceContainerHigh`, `surfaceContainerLow`, `surfaceContainerLowest`
 * `surfaceDim`,`surfaceBright`, `inverseSurface`, `onInverseSurface`
 * `outline`, `outlineVariant`
-* `background`, `onBackground`, `surfaceVariant` (deprecated in Flutter 3.22)

 ```dart
 // Make a vivid Material 3 seeded light ColorScheme, where all surface colors